How can researchers come together with community members to create accountable systems to tackle the dangers of dog fouling?

 Who are the team and what do they bring?

-- Prof Debbie Watson (Policy Studies) researches child and family welfare, focusing on understanding and improving the lives of children and young people, particularly those in adverse circumstances such as poverty and maltreatment.
+- Debbie Watson (Policy Studies) researches child and family welfare, focusing on understanding and improving the lives of children and young people, particularly those in adverse circumstances such as poverty and maltreatment.

 - This project also included partners form Trooper’s Hill, Easton Community Centre and many parents living in East Bristol.